 The success of our product candidates depends on regulatory approval.
-The U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may determine our clinical trials or other data regarding safety, efficacy or consistency of manufacture is insufficient for regulatory approval.
+The U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may determine our clinical trials or other data regarding safety, efficacy, consistency of manufacture or compliance with good manufacturing practice regulations are insufficient for regulatory approval.
 Failure to obtain regulatory approvals could require us to discontinue operations.